Identifying the White Spots That Appear on Fish (illustrated)

 Setting up a quarantine tank where you can monitor the behavior of new fish additions is one of the best ways to prevent spreading illness in your display fish tank.

-Most of these vermin are always present in an aquarium and only manifest themselves when they find a weakened host.
+Usually these disease causing factors are always present in an aquarium and only demonstrate themselves when they get a weakened host.
 The reason a fish would develop a weakened immune system is environmental stress.

 • Stress from aggressive tank mates or overcrowding an aquarium.